 Having cabinets on all four walls can make a small kitchen feel overcrowded.
 Opting for an L-shaped arrangement with cabinets that meet in one corner, provides an ample amount of storage, without making the kitchen feel overly-crammed.

 For extra worktop space, try adding a small freestanding small kitchen island idea in the centre of the kitchen.
 Or bring in a breakfast table and chairs positioned in the opposite corner and there’ll be somewhere for the family to gather.

-5. Add height with a dual-toned kitchen
+10. Add height with a dual-toned kitchen

-Create the illusion of space with thoughtful two tone kitchen cabinet ideas.
-If your kitchen is on the small side, try incorporating two shades into the colour scheme and see how it enhances the overall feeling of space.
+Create the illusion of space with thoughtful two tone kitchen cabinet ideas.Try incorporating two shades into the colour scheme and see how how to make a small kitchen look bigger with this trick.

 A darker colour on the base units helps to define the layout and works as an anchor point.
 Opting for a lighter shade on the upper wall units will draw the eye upwards and help make the kitchen feel brighter and more open.

-6. Create a focal point with cheery wallpaper
+11. Add a focal point with wallpaper

 Choose a design that complements your kitchen’s decor.
 Match the colour and pattern to kitchen cabinets, a colourful splashback, wall colour or flooring for a chic, co-ordinated look.

-10. Let more light flow in
+13. Let the light in

 Natural light will enlarge any space and make it instantly feel brighter and more spacious.
 Maximise what light you do have in a small kitchen by keeping any window treatments to a minimum.
 If windows aren’t overlooked at street level, consider doing away with window coverings completely if you can.
 Plants and greenery displayed on the windowsill will keep it from looking too bare and empty.